Where to Stay in Dallas: Best Areas & Hotels

 The Homewood Suites by Hilton Dallas Downtown could not be more centrally located in downtown Dallas, just a few blocks from the Holocaust Museum, Dealey Plaza, and Pioneer Plaza.
 This all-suite hotel gives you top value for your money, featuring kitchenettes with full-size refrigerators, complimentary breakfast, free Wi-Fi, self-service laundry, and a shuttle bus to top tourist attractions.
 If this were not enough, hotel amenities include a home theater, video games, half-court basketball, a golf simulator, and a billiards room to keep the entire family entertained.

-Where to Stay for Romance
+Where to Stay in Dallas for Romance

 The hotel is located in the heart of downtown near Pioneer Park, Dealey Plaza, and the aquarium.
 Couples will have a hard time deciding if they want to visit the attractions or stay on-site to enjoy the spa services, lounge at the pool, or order room service while relaxing in the beautifully decorated rooms.

 For an extravagant but truly memorable romantic experience, the Rosewood Mansion on Turtle Creek has it all from the moment you arrive at the picturesque entrance.
 Offering every five-star amenity you could want, including a day spa and outdoor pool with stunning grounds, the hotel's ambience is heightened by its grand promenade, Mansion Terrace, and an elegantly rustic restaurant.